nmielnik/notes/sso-talk-10-12-2016/README.md

 ## Key Points
 * Application keeps its own private key, and stores its client-id + public key with central auth service
 * No storing of secrets, the only thing shared across the system is the central service's public key
-* Client has filter/policy for verifying incoming request + helpers for making outgoing requests
+* Client has filter/policy for verifying incoming request + helpers for making outgoing requests + support for rolling keys
-* We've setup the ability to roll keys
+* Services can cache JWT and only request a new one when it expires
-* External partners can use this to authenticate with us.
-We've started looking into introducing scopes to restrict access to only what they need.
+* External partners can use this, so we've started thinking about scoped JWTs, to restrict 3rd parties
 * <!-- .element class="fragment" -->Questions?